-This large agaric has a convex, flattened, or wavy, olive-tinged, pale yellow-brown cap with a darker center and sparse pale scales.
-It grows in dense clusters on and around the stumps of leaf and coniferous trees.
+Armillaria mellea, also known as Honey Mushroom, is a medium-sized agaric that has a convex, flattened, or wavy, olive-tinged, pale yellow-brown cap with a darker center and sparse pale scales.
+It grows, midsummer to late fall, densely clustered or in groups, around bases of living or dead trees or stumps of either coniferous or hardwood trees.

 convex at first but becoming flattened, often with a central raised umbo, later becoming somewhat dish-shaped.
 The margins are often arched at maturity and the surface is sticky when wet.
-Though typically ochraceous, this fungus is rather variable in appearance and sometimes has a few dark, hairy scales near the centre somewhat radially arranged.
-The flesh white, thin and firm.
+The cap colour is honey-yellow when young and fresh, but soon fading to yellowish or brownish, with a darker area near the centre.
+Fine scales cover the young caps, most noticeably towards the centre.
+These scales do not always remain evident as the caps reach maturity.
+The flesh is white, thin and firm.
 Gills

 at first white, sometimes becoming pinkish-yellow or discoloured with age, broad and fairly distant, attached to the stipe at right angles or are slightly decurrent, crowded.
-The spore print is white.
 Stem

-at first whitish, becoming yellowish or reddish brown, more or less equal or tapering towards the base, finely wholly.
+at first whitish, becoming yellowish or reddish-brown, more or less equal or tapering towards the base, finely wholly.
 The ring is yellowish, cottony or woolly, superior and fairly persistent.
+Spore print

 on the First Nature Web site.